xorbitsai/xoscar/doc/source/user_guide/collective-communication.rst

 Collective communication on GPU
 -------------------------------
-xoscar uses NCCL as backend on GPU and it depends on cupy.
-Therefore, before using collective communication with xOSCAR on GPU, you need to install the appropriate version of Cupy based on your NVIDIA driver version.
+xoscar uses NCCL as backend on GPU and it depends on ``cupy``.
+Therefore, before using collective communication with xoscar on GPU, you need to install the appropriate version of Cupy based on your NVIDIA driver version.
 You can refer to https://docs.cupy.dev/en/stable/install.html#installing-cupy for the installation steps and compatibility information.
 Here is an example of how to perform a broadcast operation on GPU(2 GPUs are needed for this example):